 Management of climate-related risks and opportunities Long-term value creation requires reduced climate impact and successful utilization of climate-related opportunities.
 Industrivärden's greatest climate risk consists of the combined climate risk in the equities portfolio based on Industrivärden's share of ownership in the portfolio companies, which is described below.
-Industrivärden's climate work in its own operations is described in more detail on page 90.
+Industrivärden's climate work in its own operations is described in more detail on page 87.

-Through its active ownership Industrivärden follows the respective portfolio companies' inventorying, analysis and measures related to reducing carbon emissions and climate-related opportunities.
+Through its active ownership Industrivärden follows the respective portfolio companies' analysis, emissions reduction measures and climate-related opportunities.
 The portfolio companies are active in different sectors and geographies, and thus their climate risks differ.
-Industrivärden's respective sustainability analyses are therefore based on the portfolio companies' climate scenario analyses, internal and external expert knowledge, and on measures taken by the companies.
+Industrivärden's respective sustainability analyses are therefore based on the portfolio companies' climate scenario analyses, internal and external expert knowledge, and measures taken by the companies.